adamharrison/lite-xl-terminal/README.md

 3. Configurable color support.
 4. Signal characters.
 5. Configurable shell.
+6. Selecting from terminal.
+7. Copying from terminal.

 Ships with bash, for windows; assumes that Mac and Linux already have bash.